thomasholland123/SDAK/README.md

 This is aimed towards simple uses and tries to simplify the data processing of scientific investigation.
 **For more information, see the wiki**

+## EXAMPLE USE
+Here is an example use flowchart: